senmai/Behavioral-Cloning-Project/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the VGG I thought this model might be appropriate because VGG is relatively shallow network but the accuracy is relatively high.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that model could avoid overfitting

-Then I ...
+Then I add droupout layer before fully-connected layer.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track especially at steep curve, to improve the driving behavior in these cases, I gathered more training data.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-#### 3. Creation of the Training Set & Training Process
+#### 2. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover the track These images show what a recovery looks like starting from right side and left side :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 36672 number of data points.
+I then preprocessed this data by normalized.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 as evidenced by callback function(Early Stopping).
 I used an adam optimizer so that manually training the learning rate wasn't necessary.